Ek Takar Bou

-Ek Takar Bou (এক টাকার বউ) is Bangladeshi romantic film directed by P.A.
+Ek Takar Bou (এক টাকার বউ) is a Bangladeshi romantic film directed by P.A.
 Kajol.
-The star-cast of the film are Shakib Khan, Shabnur, Romana and many more.
+The film stars Shakib Khan, Shabnur, Rumana, Razzak and many more.
 This film was released in 80 cinema halls at a time in Eid festival.

 Plot

 Sisters Kajal and Kiran love their cousin Raj.
 Raj jokes with the two sisters about love.
 Kiran spends the whole day with Raj's father Shaukat Chowdhury and calls him baba.
 On the other hand, Kajal works as Raj's assistant in his office.
-They have an office romance at the office, which leads to marriage without telling anyone in the family at the register office.
+They have an office romance, which leads to marriage without telling anyone in the family at the registrar's office.
 A few days after the wedding, Kajal learns that her uncle is arranging Raj and Kiran's marriage.
 Thinking about her younger sister's happiness, Kajal leaves the house with a drama of marrying Mohabbat.

 A daughter is born to Kajol.
 She lives with him in a small house.
-One day Kajol's daughter Dighi came in front of Raj's car.
+One day Kajol's daughter Dighi comes in front of Raj's car.
 Friendship begins between them.
 Raj often visits Dighi.
 In this way, one day he gets to know the real identity of Dighi.